Favourite binoculars 2018

 Fell in love with this tiny but powerful glass when reviewing it in 2015.
 I finally gave up resisting and bought my own one this spring.
 As obviously the best bin is the one you have with you, the little Leica is easily the best of the whole lot.
 It fits in any pocket, and nicely into my midsized hands.
 And all at 535 grams.

 Leica claims an eye relief of 13.3mm, but I measured a solid 15mm.
-It is probably not the best glass for spectacle wearers, nor for people with big hands.
-If Leica designed an 8x32 Noctivid with longer eye relief, it would surely be a considerably bigger glass, probably similar in size to a Nikon EDG 8x32 (650g)...
+Leica should release a 8x32 Noctivid as soon as possible, with longer eye relief, although it would surely be a bigger glass.

 3rd place - Zeiss Victory FL 7x42